 If you wish to use Cloud KMS to manage encryption of your data at Google right now, you can:

 Implement your own application-layer encryption.
 This requires implementing your own envelope encryption as described above, so that you store data encrypted locally in Google Cloud Platform.
 This is also how you could use Cloud KMS to encrypt data you store in other cloud service providers or on premises.

-Use Cloud KMS in conjunction with our Customer-Supplied Encryption Key (CSEK) capability, which is available in Google Cloud Storage and in Google Compute Engine.
+Use Cloud KMS in conjunction with our Customer-Supplied Encryption Key (CSEK) capability, which is available in Cloud Storage and in Compute Engine.
 CSEK allows you to supply an AES-256 key which replaces the KEK used to protect the DEKs encrypting your data, in the envelope encryption model described above.
 As keys cannot currently be imported or exported from Cloud KMS, you would not be using a key from Cloud KMS as the customer-supplied encryption key, but rather you would protect that key with a key from Cloud KMS (one more layer!).
 You could, as above, generate a local DEK that you use for CSEK, and wrap that DEK with a KEK from Cloud KMS.